w3c/wai-intro-atag/content/no-code.md

 People with disabilities use your no-code tool to create and consume websites.

-By making your no-code tool accessible, you are making your tool appealing for more people.
+Your tool will be more appealing and more widely used if it is accessible to website creators and consumers.

-Website creators need no-code tools, including CMSs, and website generators, that:
+Website creators and consumers need no-code tools, including CMSs, and website generators, that:

 * are accessible to website creators with disabilities
-* output accessible content
+* output accessible content for website consumers

 **Accessibility is a procurement requirement** in many situations.